To boost workforce, medical schools try to sell rural life

 Most of the students who came to Quillen did not grow up or attend school in rural areas, but all expressed an interest in working with underserved populations, rural programs coordinator Carolyn Sliger said.

 The students spent three weeks with doctors in rural towns in eastern Tennessee and a week in June exploring the region.
 After the museum tour, they visited a war memorial with an eternal flame and hulking U.S. military attack helicopter.
-The group then headed to rooftop bar overlooking Bristol, where the brick-lined main street straddles the Virginia-Tennessee state line.
+The group then headed to a rooftop bar overlooking Bristol, where the brick-lined main street straddles the Virginia-Tennessee state line.

 Bibireddy, 23, grew up in Edison, New Jersey, outside New York City, and attended the University of Central Florida medical college in Orlando.
 He never lived in a rural area but was impressed with what he saw of Appalachian life during the visit.